jundalisay/superb/content/en/research/descartes/meditations/part-2.md

 ---
+title: "The Nature Of The Human Mind"
-title: "The nature of the human mind, and how it is better known than the body"
+#, and how it is better known than the body
-heading: Second of the Meditations Simplified
+heading: Part 2
+# Second Meditation
 date: 2022-01-30
 description: "'Everything I see is fictitious.
 My memory tells me nothing but lies.
 I have no senses.
 Body, shape, extension, movement and place are illusions.
 So what remains true?'"
 author: "Rene Descartes"
 image: "/covers/meditations.jpg"
-linkb: "/research/descartes/meditations/part-1"
-linkbtext: "Part 1"
-linkf: "/research/descartes/meditations/part-2"
-linkftext: "Part 2"
 icon: "/icons/descartes.png"
 ---